jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ## Sinister Six
 Set: Sinister Syndicate
 If you’re playing with the Sinister Six, you actually have six main characters instead of one.
-Here’s how it works: When you build a Sinister Six deck, choose six main characters with Sinister Six to make up your Sinister Six Pile.
+Here’s how it works: When you build a Sinister Six deck, choose six main characters with **Sinister Six** to make up your Sinister Six Pile.

+Before the game begins, when each player reveals their main character, you’ll reveal each main character in your Sinister Six Pile.
+Then when you would put your main character on your side during setup, choose any character in your Sinister Six Pile and put it on your side.

+During the game, when your Sinister Six main character gets KO’d remove it from the game but you don’t lose the game – unless your Sinister Six Pile is empty.
+At the start of your next turn, choose one of the remaining characters in your Sinister Six Pile and put it onto your side.

+The **Sinister Six** keyword can’t be turned off.

+Keep in mind when choosing your next Sinister Six main character, you can choose one with the same name as a supporting character on your side – but if you do, that supporting character will be KO’d.

 ## Soldiers
 Set: S.H.I.E.L.D. vs. Hydra